US Visa Interview Philippines 2023: Effective Tips To Pass

 Based on our research, here are some of the US visa interview questions you should be prepared for:

 a.
-What are you going to do in the US?/What’s the purpose of your travel? /Why are you planning to visit the United States?
+What will you do in the US?/What’s the purpose of your travel?/Why are you planning to visit the United States?

-This is the first question usually asked by the Consular officer which, more often than not, sets the tone for the rest of the interview.
+This is the first question usually asked by the Consular officer, which often sets the tone for the rest of the interview.
 For example, if you answer “to visit a family/friend,” the Consul will ask you a follow-up question to determine who this family/friend is, their occupations, and where they’re located.

-Since we’re focusing on B-1/B-2 visa here, make sure to be straight to the point and let the Consul know that you’ll be in the US for business purposes or to simply relax and tour the US.
+Since we’re focusing on B-1/B-2 visas here, be straight to the point and let the Consul know that you’ll be in the US for business purposes or to relax and tour the US.

 b.
 Where are you going to stay in the US?